Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series500/ex510_RequestRouting_FileCfg/ReadMe.txt

 + Opens a streaming item interest
   - MarketPrice Domain LSEG.L item from SVG1 service
 + Processes data received from API for 60 seconds
+  - get session information from OmmConsumer and display it
   - all received messages are processed on API thread of control
 + Exits